 In addition to the helmet images, you will occasionally see on the various conference pages two other symbols filling in the "slot" for one of the "missing" helmets.
-This one with the blue "+" (extremely rare now) denotes a helmet for which I have received enough information to complete an image, but which I have not gotten around to either starting or finishing yet for one reason or another.
+This one with the blue "+" (usually rarely seen now) denotes a helmet for which I have received enough information to complete an image, but which I have not gotten around to either starting or finishing yet for one reason or another (technical difficulty in creating the helmet image would be the most common reason).
 These can usually be thought of as "coming soon".

 The other symbol, the one with the red question mark, denotes a helmet for which I do not have sufficient information to construct an accurate helmet image, and these are the ones for which I would appreciate some information from visitors to this web site so I can add these teams.
 (Please read the "how you can help" section below).
 When this symbol is used, I usually either do not know what the helmet looks like, or else I know what it looks like but still need a copy of the helmet logo in order to draw the helmet.
-Generally I will note what information I need to draw the helmet in the comments section of the respective pages, and in the table further down on this main page.
+Generally I will note what information I need to draw the helmet in the comments section of the respective pages.

 Below the current helmets section on each page may appear a few comments about the conference or league and its teams current helmet designs.
 Then, for most of the conferences and leagues, will follow a section containing older, "historical" helmets for some of the teams.
 Overall, very little work has been done on the historical helmets so far except for most of the NCAA Division I-A conferences and the professional leagues, but the same may eventually be done for the smaller colleges, also, provided I get sufficient information from visitors to the site.
 For a very small number of college teams, the set of historical helmet images shown at this site is believed to be complete for the period covered by the site (1960 to present); for these, the school name is underlined at the beginning of that school's historical helmet section (some examples of this are Air Force, New Mexico, Maryland, Alabama, Arkansas, Georgia, etc., plus many of the smaller colleges which have just started their football programs in the last few years).